 The Company's ultimate parent and controlling entity is Morgan Stanley (the "Parent"), which together with the Company and Morgan Stanley's other subsidiary undertakings, form the "Morgan Stanley Group".

 FUTURE OUTLOOK

-There have not been any significant changes in the Company's principal activity in the year under review, other than those disclosed in the notes to the audited financial statements and no significant change is expected.
+There have not been any significant changes in the Company's principal activity in the interim period, other than those disclosed in the notes to the financial statements and no significant change is expected.

 BUSINESS REVIEW